gragusa/www.gragusa.hugo/content/ase/problemsets.md

 - [Problem Set 1](http://docenti.luiss.it/protected-uploads/580/2017/02/20170215192957-P_1.pdf)

-- Problem Set 2 (Due Tuesday March, 7th 2017)
+- Problem Set 2 (Due Tuesday, March, 7 2017)
     - [Questions](http://docenti.luiss.it/protected-uploads/580/2017/03/20170302161751-PS02_Questions.pdf)
     - [Answer sheet](http://docenti.luiss.it/protected-uploads/580/2017/03/20170302161740-PS02_Answers.pdf)

     _Note:_ This problem set is multiple choice.
 You have to print the [answer sheet](http://docenti.luiss.it/protected-uploads/580/2017/03/20170302161740-PS02_Answers.pdf), fill your id, and fill your answers based on the [questions](http://docenti.luiss.it/protected-uploads/580/2017/03/20170302161751-PS02_Questions.pdf).

+- Problem Set 3 (Due Thursday, March 16 2017)
+  This problem set is personalized.
+Each student must download her own version of the problem set.
+To download the problem set use the following URL:
+  `http::/gragusa.org/ps3/xxxxxx.pdf` where `xxxxxx` is the LUISS ID of the student.